o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 The [USE method](https://www.brendangregg.com/usemethod.html) oriented dashboard can really help to find out the problem.

+When the backend is a cloud solution, there is 2 trade-offs :
+- CPU and ingested rate billing: It scales while you have money for write / read (api calls) purpose.
+The read rates can be low and quite close to bigquery / cloudwatch logs latencies
+- Ingested rate only billing: You pay only ingested logs but you can read it under a "fair usage policy".

 ### QoS in observability
 Reference :
 - [QoS in Computer Network](https://en.wikipedia.org/wiki/Quality_of_service)